techidaily/site-windows11/source/_posts/unsticking-wows-initialization-on-pcs.md

  Microsoft Defender and third-party antivirus programs are great at catching and removing threats.
 Sometimes, however, they deem even safe-to-execute processes as threats and block them.
 It's at that point when things start to get frustrating.

  To ensure the Battle.net connection isn't halted for the same reason, you should whitelist the client in Microsoft Defender.
 Have you never done that before?
-We have a guide on[how to whitelist apps in Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
+We have a guide on [how to whitelist apps in Windows Defender](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) .
 Additionally, if you're running an antivirus program, turn it off.

 ## Enjoy Playing World of Warcraft Again